muhamaddarulhadi/Multiple-Runtime-.Net/README.md

 3. The installer itself will tell you if a restart is needed.
 Restart is needed only if some files are currently in use.
 4. After that, you can straight away create your web application .Net 6.0 on IIS Manager.

-#### Information on .Net Framework 4.8 and .Net Core(s)

-1. You can install both runtime and running it on 1 server.

 </BR>